Fraunhofer-AISEC/qml-playground/README.md

 If you use this tool in your research or presentations, please cite:

-> P. Debus, S. Issel, and K. Tscharke, "Quantum Machine Learning Playground," *IEEE Computer Graphics and Applications*, vol. 44, no. 05, pp. 40–53, Sept.-Oct.
+> P. Debus, S. Issel, and K. Tscharke, "Quantum Machine Learning Playground," *IEEE Computer Graphics and Applications*, vol. 44, no. 05, pp. 40–53, Sept.–Oct.
 2024.
 > DOI: [10.1109/MCG.2024.3456288](https://doi.ieeecomputersociety.org/10.1109/MCG.2024.3456288)

 The arXiv version of this paper is available here: [2507.17931](https://arxiv.org/abs/2507.17931)